cosmos/iavl/docs/architecture/adr-001-flush-version.md

 Currently, during `SaveVersion` we evaluate which versions to prune via `PruneRecentVersions` using the `Options` provided to the tree's `nodeDB`.
 The change we propose is now to use `CommitMetadata.Prune` to determine if we should actually prune a previously committed version.
 Under strategy `"auto"`, the current logic will be executed.
-However, if a given version is to be pruned but it's strategy is `"never"`, the version will not be pruned.
+However, if a given version is to be pruned but its strategy is `"never"`, the version will not be pruned.
 During `FlushVersion`, we automatically set the strategy to `"never"`, otherwise, during `SaveVersion` it's set to `"auto"`.